 Lander University reserves the right to adjust any aid awarded based on verification of eligibility or enrollment status.
 Further, at any time that new, corrected, or additional information becomes available, Lander University reserves the right to review any aid for accuracy and eligibility and to make adjustments as necessary.
-If transcripts received after the beginning of the term cause students to exceed the maximum time frame limit, the student will be liable for any aid already received for that term.
+If transcripts received after the beginning of the term cause students to not adhere to the Satisfactory Academic Progress policy, the student will be liable for any aid already received for that term.